mariow/nicmanager-export/SECURITY_UPDATES.md

 - **Platforms**: All CI platforms passing
 - **Performance**: Tests complete in <1 second

+## Snyk Configuration

+### False Positive Handling
+Snyk was reporting vulnerabilities in packages that are not actually used in this project:
+- goauthentik.io
+- go.etcd.io/etcd/v3/*
+- gopkg.in/yaml.v2 (we use yaml.v3)
+- go.thethings.network/*
+- go.dedis.ch/kyber/v3
+- gopkg.in/go-jose/go-jose.v2
+- go.mozilla.org/sops/v3/*

+### Configuration Files Added
+- **`.snyk`**: Policy file to ignore false positives with explanations
+- **`snyk.json`**: Configuration to scan only managed Go modules

+These packages are confirmed to not exist in our dependency tree (`go mod graph` verification).

 ## Final Status

-✅ **COMPLETED**: All security vulnerabilities addressed and CI/CD pipeline fully functional
+✅ **COMPLETED**: All security vulnerabilities addressed and CI/CD pipeline fully functional ✅ **ENHANCED**: Updated to latest versions of all security-critical dependencies ✅ **CONFIGURED**: Snyk properly configured to avoid false positives